 It’s a self-propelled cordless mower with adjustable speed so you can set it to your preferred walking speed.

 The cutting speed is variable and increases and decreased automatically depending on the length of grass.
 This ensures the delivery of enough power as and when it’s needed.

 It even has LED headlights which lights up your lawn so can work longer into the day.
 And when you’re finished with it, it’s very easy to store away.

-The Ego Power + is an incredible cordless rotary mower.
+The Ego Power + is an incredible cordless rotary mower for large lawns.
 If you’re after the best that money can buy, this is it.